sapana-roehampton/OS-Coursework/week2.md

 ---

-This threat model helps me understand which risks are most relevant to my small virtual server and shows how my planned security configuration directly reduces those risks.
+This threat model enables me to identify the risks pertinent, to my small virtual server and demonstrates how my intended security setup effectively mitigates those risks.

 ## Reflection:

-During Week 2, I learned how important planning is before making any security changes to a server.
-Instead of directly configuring tools like SSH or firewalls, I focused on understanding why these controls are needed and how they work together to protect a system.
-Creating the security checklist helped me see how different layers of security (SSH, firewall, AppArmor, updates, user management) connect to form a proper baseline.
-Developing the threat model also made me think like an attacker and identify weaknesses before they become real problems.
+In Week 2, I realized the significance of planning prior to implementing any security modifications on a server.
+Than immediately adjusting tools like SSH or firewalls I concentrated on grasping the reasons, behind these controls and how they integrate to safeguard a system.
+Building the security checklist allowed me to understand how various security layers (SSH, firewall, AppArmor updates, user management) link together to establish a baseline.
+Creating the threat model also prompted me to think from an attacker’s perspective and spot vulnerabilities before they escalate into issues.
 This week improved my understanding of security principles and prepared me for the hands-on configuration work in later weeks.

+---